ajaykumaraykr09/dtu-gpa-calculator-/README.md

 ## 📌 How It Works

-1. Enter subject details along with assigned credits
+1. Enter subject details with credits
-2. Select grades based on the DTU grading system
+2. Select grades as per DTU grading system
-3. The system calculates SGPA automatically
+3. SGPA is calculated instantly (live)
-4. Add multiple semesters to compute CGPA
+4. Add multiple semesters for CGPA
-5. Download the final result as a PDF
+5. Download result as PDF

 ---

 ## 📊 Grading System

-This calculator follows the official **DTU Absolute Grading System (10-point scale)** to ensure accuracy and consistency.
+This tool follows the official **DTU Absolute Grading System (10-point scale)** ensuring accurate and reliable results.

 ---

 ## 👨‍💻 Author

-ISUDO09
+**ISUDO09**